nireut/nireut/README.md

 ### 🏥 Medicine
 - Currently pursuing my medical degree at Charité Berlin
-- Interested in BCIs, Neurology, Pharmacology, Surgery and all things Biotech
+- Interested in BCIs, Computational Neuroscience, Pharmacology, Surgery and all things Digital Health
 - Committed to evidence-based practice and technological andvancements

 ### 💻 Technology